banner

 praised protesters for sounding the alarm

-• climate protesters are very vocal and not deterred by long prison sentences.
+• climate protesters who are very aware of the situation are very vocal and not deterred by long prison sentences

 But governments are attempting to stifle protests rather than answer the protesters' concerns and correct the errors made.